guilhemmarchand/telegraf-kafka/docs/ootb_alerting.rst

 When the end of maintenance time window is reached, its state will be automatically disabled and alerts will be able to trigger again.

+A maintenance time window can start immediately, or be automatically automatically scheduled according to your selection.

 Enabling the maintenance mode
 -----------------------------